 - The actual location of your locally-stored data may be in a hidden location, making it difficult to find the files on your backup.

-- Some, or possibly even all of your cloud-synced files may not be permanently stored on your Mac; content that is only stored in the cloud cannot be backed up.
+- Some, or possibly even all of your cloud-synced files may not be permanently stored on your Mac; content that is only stored in the cloud is not available for making a local backup.

 Local storage of cloud content is kept in a hidden location